 In his incomparable way, Prof. Chandler can talk about art, politics, socioeconomics, entertainment, family, intergenerational issues, aging, community activism, past and present, as any number of other subjects in a serious or entertaining but interactive and thought-provoking manner.
 Here’s an example of one of the symposia he participated in at Crystal Bridges Museum of Art.

-Here is the additional recent press that features Prof. Chandler:
+Additional recent press that features Prof. Chandler:

 Art for equality: Power of civil rights movement depicted in Crystal Bridges exhibition

 “Soul of A Nation: Art In The Age of Black Power” on Display at Crystal Bridges

 ‘Soul of a Nation’ explores once overlooked works from the black power era

 The New York Review of Books—February 4, 2018